 The internet is rife with “facts” about what makes left-handed people so special.
 But how much of this is myth?
 According to The Handedness Research Institute, research on the subject can vary quite a bit due to the multiple theories surrounding what actually determines handedness.1 However, there are some things that seem rather certain.
 Here’s a closer look at the reality behind being left-handed.

 What Causes Left-Handedness?

 As you’d probably guess, left-handedness involves a consistent use of, higher skill with, and preference for the left hand over the right.2 The vast majority of the population is right-handed, which is why scientists and researchers have been fascinated to find out what makes some people left-hand dominant.
-They’ve recognized a few different possibilities, including gender (men have more chances of being lefties), genes, family history, the mother’s handedness, and age of the mother (as well as high testosterone levels in the mother) when the baby is conceived.3
+They’ve recognized a few different possibilities, including gender (men have more chances of being lefties), genes, family history, the mother’s

 Fun Facts About Left-Handed People